The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Applications and examples

 It is direct to show that there is a color preserving isomorphism between $R(\bar{A})$ and $R(A)$.
 However, the weight of $R(\bar{A})$ is grater than the weight of $R(A)$.

 By Theorem \ref{thm:even}, we have the following.

-\begin{prop} Let $A$ be a Nakayama algebra and let $d$ be an even number.
+\begin{prop} Let $A$ be a Nakayama algebra and $d$ an even number.
 Then $A$ is minimal Auslander-Gorenstein of selfinjective dimension $d$ if and only if so is $\bar{A}$. \end{prop}

-For any integer $n$, denote by $\bbA_n$ be the hereditary linear Nakayama algebra of rank $n$.
-For any $m\leq n$, denote by $N_n(m)$ be the quotient algebra of $\bbA_n$ via the ideal generated by all paths of length $m$.
+Let $2\leq m\leq n$.
+Denote by $\bbA_n$ the hereditary linear Nakayama algebra of rank $n$.
+Let $N_n(m)$ be the quotient algebra of $\bbA_n$ via the ideal generated by all paths of length $m$.
+The algebra $N_n(m)$ is a linear Nakayama algebra and has finite global dimension.
 The Kupisch series of $N_n(m)$ is